raulaltosaar/raul.earth/_blogposts/artful-design-1.md

 #### Design Etude: Taking Notice

+*I decided to write about a singular experience I had with a set of designed objects a couple of weeks ago.
+I wrote about the things themselves and a related social interaction.
+Pray forgive my lack of a Thing #3, for I couldn't stop writing and ended up with 1200+ words...*

 #### Thing #1: Three Vacuum Trucks Sing in Unison

 Although spirituality, deep listening, and meditation are central to my life, I tend to think of myself as being metaphysically grounded.
 I don’t see ghosts, I don’t believe in the existence of a transcendent, planet-sized goddess, and I’ve never encountered Jesus in my morning toast.
 But two weeks ago I experienced something out of this world.
 This might seem strange to you, but I heard the sound of three vacuum trucks singing in unison.
 It was the most beautiful sound I have ever heard in my life.

+The sound stopped me in my tracks.
+At first, I thought someone was playing ambient music out of their apartment window.
+The sound pulled me closer, almost against my will, and so I walked forwards to find out what it was.
+I turned a corner and then I saw it, or more specifically, them: three trucks owned by Atlas Carpet Cleaning Inc. They were singing in unison, with all kinds of tubes and cables snaking out of their bodies, almost like intestines spilling out into the light.

 <html>